20.October Room 311, Honolulu, Hawaii, US

 • Masayuki Tanaka, Tokyo Institute of Technology

-• Hao Tang, ETH Zurich & CMU
+• Hao Tang, Peking University

 • Jean-Philippe Tarel, G. Eiffel University